Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Discussion and Conclusion

-Indeed, our analysis revealed a noteworthy phenomenon regarding the migration of Reddit users to Voat and the subsequent emergence of \qrv.
-We observe a sudden influx of users to \qrv immediately after the posts from Q urging users to move there.
-Notably, the subverse was created 10 days after \rga was banned (22 September, 2018), one day after Q suggested it as a place for misplaced Reddit users.
-We note that the posts from Q took place on 4chan, which resulted in activity on Voat, proceeding Reddit's bans.
-This demonstrates how well organized and multi-platform based the conspiracy is.
-In addition, there was no explicit activity on Reddit specifically encouraging users to migrate to \qrv, as we only find evidence of users suggesting migration to Voat in general or \greatawakening.
-This indicates some level of coordination among Reddit users to migrate to Voat, although the process appears to be more chaotic compared to the migration observed on Voat.
-Our findings also indicate that Gab and Voat were the most popular alternatives to Reddit, but both platforms exhibited similar patterns of sentiment polarity, with no significant difference in sentiment distribution.
+Indeed, our analysis revealed a noteworthy phenomenon regarding the migration of Reddit users to Voat and the subsequent emergence of \qrv as we observe a sudden influx of users to \qrv immediately after the posts from Q urging users to move there.
+We note that the posts from Q took place on 4chan, which resulted in activity on Voat, proceeding Reddit's bans, demonstrating how well-organized and multi-platform-based the conspiracy is.
+Gab and Voat were the most popular preferred alternatives to Reddit, but both platforms exhibited similar patterns of sentiment polarity, with no significant difference in sentiment distribution.
 This suggests that Reddit users did not reach a clear consensus on a preferred alternative platform, adding to the complexity of the migration dynamics.
-These results show how well-organized online communities can be, spanning across various social networks, making the detection and identification of controversial content more challenging.

-Upon the announcement of the impending shutdown of Voat, users on the platform quickly engaged in discussions about alternative platforms.
-Among the various alternatives considered, Poal emerged as the clear preference for Voat users.
+On the contrary, upon the announcement of the impending shutdown of Voat, users on the platform quickly engaged in discussions about alternative platforms, with Poal emerging as the clear preference for Voat users.
 This finding highlights the organized nature of a premeditated migration, with a larger percentage of users moving to a specific platform.
-In contrast, the migration of Reddit users to alternative platforms was driven by suspicions of potential bans rather than a confirmed shutdown.
-Consequently, Voat users were compelled to actively discuss alternatives, knowing that their platform would soon cease to exist.